Family & Friends

 • Distress caused by physical birth injuries that you may be managing.

-• You may notice that your partner is having some difficultly bonding with baby.
+• You may notice that your partner is having some difficulty bonding with the baby.

 Physical Birth Trauma

-Birth injuries are a direct result of the birthing process.
-Physical trauma may or may not be identified immediately, given that it can be hard to articulate the symptoms, and separate them from what women ‘normally’ experience after a vaginal birth.
-Furthermore, a diagnosis of physical injury can be very confronting.
+Birth injuries or ongoing physical challenges from birth affect 1 in 4 women+ .
+Physical trauma may or may not be identified immediately, given that it can be hard to describe the symptoms and separate them from what women are told is ‘normal’ after childbirth.
+Furthermore, obtaining a diagnosis of physical injury can be very difficult and confronting.

 The signs and symptoms of physical birth trauma may include: